 Did You Know?

 Currently, when an enrollee in an MA plan elects hospice, Fee-for-Service (FFS) Medicare becomes financially responsible for most services, while the MAO retains responsibility for certain services (e.g., supplemental benefits).
 Under the Hospice Benefit Component of the VBID Model, participating MAOs retain responsibility for all Original Medicare services, including hospice care.
-The Hospice Benefit Component of the Model implements a set of changes recommended by the Medicare Payment Advisory Commission (MedPAC), the Health and Human Services (HHS) Office of Inspector General (OIG), and other stakeholders.
+The Hospice Benefit Component of the Model implements a set of changes recommended by the Medicare Payment Advisory Commission (MedPAC), the U.S.Department of Health and Human Services (HHS) Office of Inspector General (OIG), and other stakeholders.

 Information for Hospice Providers